christavanijzendoorn/JAT/README.md

 For a complete guide on how to use the Jarkus Analysis Toolbox, with examples and explanation of the available characterstic parameters, go to the [Documentation](https://jarkus-analysis-toolbox.readthedocs.io/).

+All extracted characteristic parameters can be download from the [4TU repository] (https://doi.org/10.4121/14514213)